joolstorrentecalo/gitlab-foss/doc/api/members.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/86705) in GitLab 15.0.

 Changes the membership state of a user in a group.
-When a user is over [the free user limit](../user/free_user_limit.md), changing their membership state for a group or project to `awaiting` or `active` can allow them to access that group or project.
-The change is applied to applied to all subgroups and projects.
+The state is applied to all subgroups and projects.

 ```plaintext
 PUT /groups/:id/members/:user_id/state